Paris Saint Germain Academy Camp Airport Transfer Information & Camp Frequently Asked Questions

 Q: Are there specific Goalkeeping courses?

-A: Goalkeeper additional training at Paris Saint Germain Academy Camp will be available for Regular and International Sessions (Additional fee).
+A: Goalkeeper additional training at Paris Saint Germain Academy Camp will be available for all Sessions (additional fee required).

 Q: Do I need insurance?